Part of the 5 Star Car Title Loans chain · locations

 • No prepayment penalties—borrowers can pay off loans early without fees

-• Transparent terms and no hidden fees explicitly stated on website
+• listed terms and no fees to verify explicitly stated on website

 • Accepts applicants with imperfect credit; credit check not required